jpmor/site/sitewiki/quotes.md

 `- Beryl Markham`

+> Travel is usually a greater source of learning than the page.

+`- Dan Wang`

 > It is a great error to suppose that people are rendered stupid by
 > remaining always in the same place.

 `- William Cobbett`

+> The Earth is a generous mother.
+She will provide in plentiful abundance food
+> for all her children, if they will but cultivate her soil in justice and peace.

+`- Bourke Cockran`

 > Wilderness is the raw material out of which man has hammered the
 > artifact called civilization.
 Wilderness was never a homogeneous raw